-Preventative care is a foundation of dentistry.
+Preventative care is the foundation of dentistry.
 The American Dental Association recommends visiting your dentist regularly – usually about twice yearly – for full cleanings, examinations, and consultations for potential treatment.
 Professional dental cleanings help remove built-up plaque that is not removable using conventional brushing and flossing.
-Often, dentists are also capable of identifying potential problems that patients are not yet able to see or feel.
-When you maintain regular preventative dental appointments, you can stave off decay and gum disease, as well as identify the beginnings of oral health problems before they become severe.
+Dental professionals are often capable of detecting potential problems that patients may not be able to see or feel.
+With regular dental checkups, you can prevent decay and gum disease as well as to detect the onset of oral health issues before they become severe.

-Americans are less and less likely to visit the dentist as they age?
-Data from the Centers for Disease Control reports that only 57 percent of Americans over age 65 visited the dentist in 2010.
-That compares to about 61 percent adults under age 65 and about 79 percent of children ages 2 to 17.
+Are Americans less and less likely to visit the dentist as they age?
+Data from the Centers for Disease Control reports that only 57% of Americans over age 65 visited the dentist in 2010.
+That compares to about 61% of adults under age 65 and about 79% of children ages 2 to 17.
 Nonetheless, it is important to visit the dentist for cleanings and exams regardless of how long has passed since your most recent dental appointment.